nitromacchiato/kickback/README.md

 ```

-- Function for getting user playlist
+- Function for getting user playlist using SpotifyApi wrapper and Prisma
 ```javascript

 // lib/spotify/getUserPlaylists